MockbaTheBorg/RunCPM/readme.md

 ## Building

-RunCPM builds natively on Visual Studio
+RunCPM builds natively on Visual Studio.

-Run "make yyy", where "yyy" is:
+For building on other systems run "make yyy", where "yyy" is:

 * **dos** - when building with DJGPP under MS-DOS,
 * **mingw** - when building with MinGW under Windows,